jako2889/DB-web_app/README.md

 ---

 ## 🎓 Express-server directory
 The express server uses the web framework Express.
-Here we have a **/src** directory.
+Here we also have a **/src** directory.
 This directory contains a **/routes** directory, that handle all the endpoints we will be calling.
-For the logic of every endpoint we have a **/controllers** directory with different files for creating the objects needed.
+For the logic of every endpoint we have a **/controllers** directory with different files for creating the data objects needed.

 Lastly we have a **/data** directory, that simple mimics a database by having different `JSON` files.